WOOOOOOOOOOOOOO/starter-hugo-academic/content/home/projects.md

         media: anxiety.jpg
     - title: Neuromorphic Computation
       content:
-        How does owl's brain use combinatorially optimized neural coding to solve np-complete problem?
-Neural plasticity in spiking neural network might have an answer.
+        How does the brain create combinatorially optimized coding for selective attention?
+        Neural plasticity in spiking neural network
+        might have an answer to this np-complete problem.
       align: right
       background:
         position: center